| |

 Computers and Cell Phones

 Computers and cell phones are two of the most common types of e-waste.
 When you recycle your computer or cell phone, the materials can be used to create new products.
-For example, the plastic from your old computer can be melted down and used to create new computer cases.
-The metals in your cell phone can be extracted and used to create new electronic devices.
+For example, the plastic from your old computer can be melted down and used to create new computer cases, and the metals in your cell phone can be extracted and used to create new electronic devices.

 Televisions